Open Houses and Online Events

 Semester-Only Status for International Students

-International students in the following categories may be admitted for one semester only: foreign-educated students who have not completed at least 24 semester hours of transferable college coursework from a U.S. college or university, and F-1 or J-1 visa holders (except under the circumstances described below).
+- Foreign-educated students who have not completed at least 24 semester hours of transferable college coursework from a U.S. college or university, and

 To be eligible to register for a subsequent semester, these students must meet the following criteria: